ilpropheta/playground-ot4mmv6n/markdowns/exercise5.md

 ```

+Although STL algorithms have some limits (e.g. lack of composition), they are very powerful and flexible.

+This topic may be covered in a future workshop.

+## A jump into the future

 Post-modern C++ programmers should know how to exploit all the algorithms and containers of the STL.
 In C++20 this requirement will be even more important with the introduction of [ranges](https://en.cppreference.com/w/cpp/ranges).

-Although STL algorithms have some limits (e.g. lack of composition), they are very powerful and flexible.

-This topic may be covered in a future workshop, for now we just face with a little challenge:

 ## Hands on!